IVF Add-Ons: Which Ones Are Worth Paying For?

 Time-lapse imaging (EmbryoScope)

 Cost: £500–£800.
-HFEA rating: amber.
+HFEA rating: black (no effect on outcomes).
 Time-lapse incubators take continuous photos of developing embryos without removing them from the incubator.
 This gives embryologists more data to select the best embryo.
-The technology is genuinely useful for selection — but whether it improves birth rates over standard assessment is unproven.
+However, the HFEA has rated this black — meaning moderate/high quality evidence shows it has no effect on birth rates, whether using automated AI analysis or manual embryologist assessment.
 Most clinics now use it as standard anyway, so check whether you're being charged extra for something that's already part of their process.

 Endometrial scratching

 Cost: £150–£400.
-HFEA rating: red.
+HFEA rating: amber (conflicting evidence).
 The idea was that scratching the uterine lining before embryo transfer triggers a healing response that improves implantation.
 Early small studies looked promising.
 Then a large, well-designed trial — the endometrial scratch trial published in the New England Journal of Medicine — found no benefit.
-Despite this, some clinics still offer it.
-The evidence says save your money.
+The HFEA rates it amber because of this conflicting evidence, but the weight of the best evidence suggests little to no benefit for most patients.

 Embryo glue (hyaluronan)